rqian239/p2p-file-sharing/README.md

 ## Run Project

-To run, nav enter the following into a terminal or command prompt
+To run, navigate to the project root and enter the following into a terminal or command prompt

 ```
 cd src
+chmod +x run_peers.sh
 ./run_peers.sh
 java -cp . main.java.p2p.peers.peer_1001 5230